Pandahead33/simple-http/README.md

 ## Future
 I likely will play with this a bit more, but it is intended simply to be a basic overview of Zim and to help anyone who was either A) new to Zig or B) confused by the new API.
 I will be posting my ZIgling exercise solutions in another repo, so follow me on Github if you're interested in those.

+Feel free to use this for your learning purposes!
+I will be add serving HTML soon.